-As the Assistant Deputy Director – Capital Improvement Program (CIP) and Planning, R.J.
-Muraski oversees all aspects of the NTMWD CIP consisting of planning, engineering and construction, along with Master Planning for the District – an annual program budget of more than $400 million.
-Along with the Planning Program Manager, he helps develop capital program priorities and procedures, lead and supervise planning professionals and technical staff to achieve District goals.
+As the Assistant Deputy – Capital Improvement Program (CIP) and Planning, R.J.
+Muraski oversees all aspects of the NTMWD CIP consisting of planning, engineering and construction, along with Permitting and Master Planning for the District – an annual program budget of more than $700 million.
+Along with the Planning Program Manager and Permitting Manager, he helps develop capital program priorities and procedures, lead and supervise planning and permitting professionals along with technical staff to achieve District goals.
 He works closely with the water, wastewater, and solid waste operating divisions and engineering staff to identify, define, and implement capital projects.
 Additionally, he communicates and collaborates with senior personnel from member and customer cities and other agencies to plan for future needs.

 Experience & Background